kevinkniu/forte/README.md

 # Forte

 ## Description
 forte is a music-based social media application made using Next.js, Socket.io + Node/Express, and Firebase.
 This project was created by a team of 6.
+As tech lead, I implemented all primary social media features including login authentication, finding and adding friends, and creating posts/events.
+I also assisted my team with code reviews and debugging where appropriate.

 ## ✨ Features
 - Customize user personal profile with favorite songs and genres